 Shinkansen ticket machines at Kanazawa Station

-On the Hokuriku Shinkansen there are THREE classes of ticket: Ordinary seats, Green seats (which is 1st class), and the newest luxury Gran Class seats.
-You can choose reserved or non-reserved seats for Ordinary cars and these seats are fairly comfortable.
+On the Hokuriku Shinkansen there are THREE seating classes: Ordinary seats, Green seats (which is 1st class), and the luxury Gran Class seats.
+You can choose reserved or non-reserved seats for Ordinary cars on many services and these seats are fairly comfortable.
 Tickets for the Green cars are a little more expensive and have to be reserved.
 Green car seats are larger and offer a little more comfort, quiet, and leg-room.

 Gran class seats